MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/stores/stores-and-sales.md

 ## Requirements

-- We assume that you are already familiar with the PlayFab [Game Manager](../../config/gamemanager/quickstart.md).
+- Familiarity with the PlayFab [Game Manager](../../config/gamemanager/quickstart.md).
 - You must have defined one or more [Virtual Currencies](../economy/currencies.md).
 The latter example in this tutorial uses:
   - **SS** (**Silver Shekels**)
   - **GS** (**Gold Shekels**).